Vangelis discography

 Vangelis and cast members watch the Olympic torch pass the Gielgud Theater, London 26 July 2012.

-Vangelis (b.
-29 March 1943, d.
-17 May 2022) was a Greek musician, composer, and producer.
-He began his music career in the 1960s with the Greek progressive rock band Aphrodite's Child and in the 1970s began composing electronic music.
-He gained wide mainstream popularity after composing soundtracks to the films Chariots of Fire (1981) and Blade Runner (1982).
-His solo career discography consists of 23 studio albums, 26 compilation albums, 12 soundtrack albums, and roughly 29 singles.
-The majority of his film, documentary, theatre, and ballet & dance scores were not released or officially released.
-He also collaborated with Jon Anderson and as a duo, Jon and Vangelis, released 4 studio albums, 2 compilations, and 13 singles, and with Irene Papas released two studio albums.
+Vangelis, a Greek musician, composer, and record producer, began his music career in the 1960s with the Greek progressive rock band Aphrodite's Child and in the 1970s began composing electronic music.
+He gained mainstream popularity after composing soundtracks for the films Chariots of Fire (1981) and Blade Runner (1982).
+His solo career consists of 23 studio albums, 26 compilation albums, 12 soundtrack albums, and roughly 29 singles.
+The majority of his film, documentary, theatre, and ballet & dance scores were not officially released.
+He also collaborated with Jon Anderson and as a duo, released 4 studio albums, 2 compilations, and 13 singles and released two studio albums with Irene Papas.

 His solo studio album Heaven and Hell (1975) was his UK chart debut (#31), while Albedo 0.39 (1976) his first top 20 album.
 His best selling studio albums are China (1979), certified silver for selling over 60,000 copies by BPI, Voices (1995) selling almost 300,000 certified copies in Germany and Austria, and Mythodea (2001) certified platinum in Greece and silver in Portugal.
 His compilation albums also had good sales, with Themes (1989) selling over 445,000 copies, Portraits (So Long Ago, So Clear) (1996) selling over a million copies in Europe, and Odyssey: The Definitive Collection (2003) over 110,000 copies.
 His best selling soundtracks are Opéra sauvage (1979) which reached #42 on the Billboard 200 and stayed in the charts for 39 weeks, Chariots of Fire (1981) which topped the Billboard 200 for 4 weeks and sold 2 million copies worldwide, Blade Runner (1994) which sold over 250,000 copies, 1492: Conquest of Paradise (1992) which topped the charts in Europe and sold 3 million copies worldwide, and Alexander (2004) which was certified platinum in Hungary.

 His solo single "Chariots of Fire" in 1982 topped the Billboard Hot 100, "Conquest of Paradise" (1992) topped the charts in Europe and sold over 1.6 million copies, and "Anthem", the theme music for the 2002 FIFA World Cup reached the top 5 in Japan and was certified platinum by RIAJ.